 Why the LEI is Needed

-Read the reports below to learn more about the needs and fears of LGBT older adults and their experiences with long-term care and housing to learn more about why the LEI is needed.
+See the video and documents below to learn more about the needs and fears of LGBT older adults seeking long-term care.

 Out and Visible examines the values, needs, wants and lifestyle preferences of LGBT older people.
 This study explores the aging realities of LGBT people, as well as their fears, beliefs, behaviors and aspirations in areas such as healthcare, finance and retirement, support systems, housing and sources of information.